dt-apac-services/site/automationtraining/9-quality-evaluation/index.md

 Your customer wants the evaluation results to be attached to the `example.com` synthetic script.
 Reconfigure Dynatrace and / or the Keptn side to make this happen.

 Hint: The [Dynatrace service documentation](https://github.com/keptn-contrib/dynatrace-service) will help you.

+## Exercise: SLI and SLO Files

+When Dynatrace scrapes a dashboard it creates an `sli.yaml` and `slo.yaml` file automatically for you.

+Explore these files to understand how they work.

+Know that you can opt to **not** scrape a dashboard.
+Instead just manually create and add these files to the Git repo.